Dunkleosteus: Species

 D. belgicus (?) is known from fragments described from the Famennian of Belgium.
-The median dorsal plate is characteristic of the genus, but, a plate that was described as a suborbital is anterolateral.
+The median dorsal plate is characteristic of the genus, but, a plate that was described as a suborbital is an anterolateral.
+Lelièvre (1982) considers this taxon a nomen dubium ("doubtful name") and suggests the material may actually pertain to Ardennosteus.

 D. denisoni is known from a small median dorsal plate, typical in appearance for Dunkleosteus, but much smaller than normal.
 It is comparable in skull structure to D. marsaisi.

 D. marsaisi refers to the Dunkleosteus fossils from the Lower Famennian Late Devonian strata of the Atlas Mountains in Morocco.
 It differs in size, the known skulls averaging a length of 35 cm and in form to D. terrelli.
 In D. marsaisi, the snout is narrower, and a postpineal fenestra may be present.
 Many researchers and authorities consider it a synonym of D. terrelli.
 H. Schultze regards D. marsaisi as a member of Eastmanosteus.

 D. magnificus is a large placoderm from the Frasnian Rhinestreet Shale of New York.
-It was originally described as Dinichthys magnificus by Hussakof and Bryant in 1919, then as " Dinichthys mirabilis" by Heintz in 1932.
-Dunkle and Lane moved it to Dunkleosteus in 1971.
+It was originally described as Dinichthys magnificus by Hussakof and Bryant in 1919, then as "Dinichthys mirabilis" by Heintz in 1932.
+Dunkle and Lane (1971) moved it to Dunkleosteus, whereas Dennis-Bryan (1987) considered it to belong to the genus Eastmanosteus.
+This species has a skull length of 55 cm and a total estimated length of approximately 3 m.

 D. missouriensis is known from fragments from Frasnian Missouri.
 Dunkle and Lane regard them as being very similar to D. terrelli.
+In his revision of Dunkleosteus taxonomy, Hlavin (1976) considers this species to be tentatively synonymous with D. terrelli (Dunkleosteus cf. D. terrelli).

 D. newberryi is known primarily from a 28 cm long infragnathal with a prominent anterior cusp, found in the Frasnian portion of the Genesee Group of New York, and originally described as Dinichthys newberryi.
+Lebedev et al. (2023) noted D. newberryi has an unusually long marginal tooth row compared to other species of Dunkleosteus and lacks the accessory odontoids typical of this genus, suggesting it might not belong to Dunkleosteus or even Dunkleosteoidea.

 D. amblyodoratus is known from some fragmentary remains from Late Devonian strata of Kettle Point Formation, Ontario.
 The species name means 'blunt spear' and refers to the way the nuchal and paranuchal plates in the back of the head form the shape of a blunted spearhead.

 D. raveri is a small species, possibly 1 meter long, known from an uncrushed skull roof found in a carbonate concretion from near the bottom of the Huron Shale, of the Famennian Ohio Shale strata.
 Besides its small size, it had comparatively large eyes.
 Because D. raveri was found in the strata directly below the strata where the remains of D. terrelli are found, D. raveri may have given rise to D. terrelli.
-The species name commemorates Clarence Raver of Wakeman, Ohio, who discovered the concretion where the holotype was found.
+The species name commemorates Clarence Raver of Wakeman, Ohio, who discovered the concretion containing the holotype.